n8willis/opentype-shaping-documents/opentype-shaping-indic-general.md

      final matra position is moved to after the joiner.

-This means that the matra will move to the right of all explicit "consonant,Halant" subsequences, but will stop to the left of the base consonant or syllable base, all conjuncts or ligatures that contain the base consonant or syllable base, and all half forms.
+This means that the matra will move to the right of all explicit "_Consonant_,Halant" subsequences, but will stop to the left of the base consonant or syllable base, all conjuncts or ligatures that contain the base consonant or syllable base, and all half forms.